pgailinas/videoqa-representation-comparison/README.md

 -   Official training, validation, and test splits
 -   Temporal, causal, and descriptive reasoning tasks

-The videos are used for baseline VideoQA inference, pretrained CLIP video representation generation, self-supervised autoencoder training, and autoencoder latent representation generation.
+The videos are used for baseline VideoQA inference, pretrained CLIP embedding generation, self-supervised autoencoder training, and learned video representation generation.
 NExT-QA questions and answer choices are encoded as a reusable shared CLIP text embedding dataset for downstream representation-based VideoQA evaluation.

 ## Execution Notes